-other information in this prospectus for a discussion of factors to consider carefully before deciding to invest in our ADSs.
+You should read the "Risk Factors" section of this prospectus and the other information in this prospectus for a discussion of factors to consider carefully before deciding to invest in our ADSs.

+Lock-ups

-Lock-ups ......
-Our directors, executive officers, employees and shareholders holding at least ten percent (10%) of the outstanding ordinary shares have agreed with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our ordinary shares or securities convertible into ordinary shares for a period of 60 days after the closing date of this offering.
-We have agreed not to issue any ordinary shares or securities convertible into ordinary shares, subject to certain exceptions, for a period of 60 days after the closing date of this offering without the consent of the underwriters.
-(See symbol "BNO."
+Our directors, executive officers and shareholders with representation on our board of directors holding at least ten percent (10%) of the outstanding ordinary shares have agreed with the underwriters not to offer for sale, issue, sell, contract to sell, pledge or otherwise dispose of any of our ordinary shares or securities convertible into ordinary shares for a period of 90 days after the closing date of this offering.
+We have agreed not to issue any ordinary shares or securities convertible into ordinary shares, subject to certain exceptions, for a period of 90 days after the closing date of this offering without the consent of the underwriters.
+(See "Underwriting.")